 | Period home, mansard roof | ~90 m²+ | £4,950-£6,300+ | £6,750-£8,550+ |

 ECO4 covers room-in-roof insulation at full cost for benefit-qualified households with an EPC of D or below.
-Roughly 40% of the room-in-roof jobs we fit in Essex fall under ECO4 — the rest are self-funded or partially subsidised under GBIS.
+Roughly 40% of the room-in-roof jobs we fit in Essex fall under ECO4 — the rest are self-funded since the partial-subsidy GBIS route closed in spring 2026.

 Payback on an unfunded install